The Bofors Gun: Cast

+Production

+The film's budget was an estimated $800,000.

 Critical reception

+The Monthly Film Bulletin wrote: "There are no tricks of style, no obvious directorial touches; [Gold's] control of his subject is so unobtrusive that an audience can get his points without noticing him make them. ...
+The Bofors Gun is a film that appeals (or fails to appeal, for there are those who react to it with distaste) on the strength of its emotional textures rather than its argument. ...The feeling that hangs over the whole film is that nobody cares about anybody else. ...The film asks questions like "What is life about?" and does it with enough vehemence to disturb even the most complacently well-adjusted.
+The achievement is far from accidental.
+Study, for instance, the images of parallel despair in O'Rourke and Evans that lead up to O’Rourke's first suicide attempt.
+They are images of birth rather than death, images that lead into life as well as out of it.
+With his first film Gold also reveals himself as an excellent director of actors: Nicol Williamson gives a shattering performance as the manic, intransigent Irishman, and all the acting has a fine, astringent quality that compels attention."

-Vincent Canby, writing in The New York Times in 1968, praised the film, stating that it "played with such unaffected honesty ...
+Vincent Canby in The New York Times wrote that it "played with such unaffected honesty ...
 I totally accepted its high-pitched, stylised reality."
 Canby also praised the performances of both Warner and Williamson, describing the latter's performance as O'Rourke as "a man who has peered over the edge of his soul and seen a terrible void.
-During this night, O'Rourke is preparing to jump into that void—and to take Bombardier Evans with him.
-How he destroys Evans—using the man's own vanities—is the story of the film."
+During this night, O'Rourke is preparing to jump into that void – and to take Bombardier Evans with him.
+How he destroys Evans – using the man's own vanities – is the story of the film."

-A review in Variety in 1968 was also positive.
-"It has all the gripping fascination of a tussle between two wily, desperate young animals.
+Variety wrote: "It has all the gripping fascination of a tussle between two wily, desperate young animals.
 Taut, icy direction and acting flawlessly ... bring a faultless realism."

-A review in The Spectator in 1968 was negative: "Nicol Williamson's high-voltage performance is obviously plugged in to some private dynamo: he clears the ground around him, turns it into a kind of disaster area, persuades you that something ominous and intolerable is about to happen.
+The Spectator wrote: "Nicol Williamson's high-voltage performance is obviously plugged in to some private dynamo: he clears the ground around him, turns it into a kind of disaster area, persuades you that something ominous and intolerable is about to happen.
 But as he shouts and David Warner shivers, the splenetic confrontation seems to be between actors rather than valid characters."

-Nominations
+Leslie Halliwell said: "Keen, fascinating, but often crude and eventually rather silly expansion of a TV play chiefly notable for the excellent acting opportunities privided by its unattractive but recognisable characters."

+Accolades

 Nicol Williamson received a nomination for Best Actor at the 1969 BAFTAs for his performance as O'Rourke.
 Ian Holm won the BAFTA for Best Supporting Actor.